Edge sampling using network local information: Introduction

 \section{Introduction}

 Network analysis has become an important area in many research domains.
-It provides a natural way to model and analyze data in the presence of complex interdependence among entities.
+It provides a natural way to model and analyze data with a complex interdependence among entities.
 A network typically consists of a set of nodes representing the entities of interest and a set of edges between nodes encoding the relations between the nodes.
 For example, in a social network such as Facebook or Twitter, nodes are users and there is an edge between two users if they are friends.
-Studying the structure of a network provides valuable information about how entities interact and may help predict the formmation of different groups \cite{Goldenberg2010,Fortunato2010}.
+Studying the structure of a network provides valuable information about how entities interact and may help predict the formation of different groups \cite{Goldenberg2010,Fortunato2010}.